IndoArsip-PenilaianKaryawan/penilaian-karyawan/README.md

 # Laravel Project

 ## 📌 Introduction
-This is a Laravel-based project designed to [describe your project's purpose].
-It includes features such as [list main features].
+This is a Laravel-based project designed to project show case internship.
+It includes features such as employe asesment and management employment.

 ## 🛠 Requirements
 Ensure your system meets the following requirements: